BinaryAlien/buildcopier/README.md

 // the index of the build we want (an invalid index will result in it being set to 0) const buildIndex = 0;

-// we translate the build

 bc.translateMobafire(setName, url, buildIndex).then((result: string) =>
 {
-	// we can now copy and paste the generate clipboard
+    // we can now copy and paste the generate
-	// import in League of Legends and voilà ! console.log(result);
+    // clipboard import in League of Legends console.log(result);
 }).catch((err) =>
 {
     console.error("An error has occured: " + err);
 });
 ```

-Each translating method may have different parameters which are documented !
+Each translating method may have different parameters which are documented.

 ## Dependencies

 buildcopier uses `superagent` to make its HTTP requests, `node-html-parser` to parse HTML pages and `he` to decode HTML entities.

 A test suite for `DDragon` is available under `tests` which is made using `jest`.

 ## Web Application